oliviawestmacottssw/SSW.Rules.Content/rules/do-you-wrap-the-same-logic-in-a-method-instead-of-writing-it-again-and-again-whenever-its-used/rule.md

 ---

-Is your code DRY?
-If a logic (a piece of code) will occur more than once, please make it a method and call it whenever it's used.
-This will reduce redundancy, decrease maintenance effort, improve efficiency and reusability, and make the code more clear to read.
+Is your code DRY? ​​If a logic (a piece of code) will occur more than once, please make it a method and call it whenever it's used.
+This will reduce redundancy, decrease maintenance effort, improve efficiency and reusability, and make the code more clear to read.​​​​

 public class WarningEmail
 {